 It was only a few short weeks before I had my first harvest.
-After my first harvest I let it grow back in a couple of inches then I replanted it in its own smaller planter so I can control it a little better.
+After my first harvest, I let it grow back to a couple of inches then I replanted it in its own smaller planter so I can control it a little better.

 When harvesting I cut all the vines off and made sure I left 1-2″ from the top of the soil so it could start to grow again.
 I’m now on my 3rd harvest this year.
 It grows really fast.
 My mom calls it the minty weed.

 I am glad I bought it.
 It makes wonderful mint teas and yet it has a slight chocolate flavor but it’s mostly mint.
 If you add a tiny bit of chocolate extract it boosts the chocolate flavor even more.

 Let’s get started dehydrating:

 Place on dehydrator trays.
 I use the mesh screens to keep the leaves from falling through the large gaps in the regular trays.

 Dehydrate at 90 – 110F /43C for 18-20 hours.
 The leaves will be crisp and brittle when dried.
 I use a NESCO Snack Master Food dehydrator.

 Process Checking Dehydrated Food:

 Process checking is looking for moisture in the dehydrated food.
 Looking at the food through the jar you are looking for any signs of moisture or stickiness.
 Shake the jar to see if it is sticking to the jar.

 If you find moisture the next day.
 Pop back into the dehydrator and check on it every couple of hours.